Quantum verification and estimation with few copies: Universal data records and partial tomography

-copies of the target state $\rho$ where the $\tilde{O}$ hides a polylog factor.
-The procedure is fully explicit. \end{thm} The consequences of this should be readily apparent given the preceding review.
+The consequences of this should be readily apparent given the preceding review.
 A set of binary observables $\{E_1,...,E_M\}$ on an arbitrary quantum state can be estimated to within an $\epsilon$ absolute error with probability $1-\delta$ using a number of samples that grows logarithmically with the dimension and size of the estimated set.
 We direct interested readers to the original paper for proof of the above theorem and content ourselves here with answering why this does not immediately solve the problem of partial tomography.
 Though shadow tomography is theoretically efficient in most of the required categories, namely in terms of sample number, computational complexity and memory complexity, it unfortunately fails when considering the sophistication of the required measurements.
 The protocol requests joint measurements to be made on tensor products of the target state of a size $\epsilon^{-2}\log{d}$, which are repeatedly measured using carefully performed non-demolition measurements \cite{braginsky1980}, themselves a difficult procedure to perform in experiments.
 It is worth noting that it is not shown that these resource demands are strictly required for the protocol and indeed this was not a stated goal of the work.

 We review here two protocols that go beyond these limitations: \emph{selective quantum state tomography}~\cite{morris2019selective} and \emph{classical shadows}~\cite{kueng2019, huang2020predicting}.
 The main emphasis here is on low-cost implementation and a universality property: we ask for the possibility of extracting \emph{on demand} (a posteriori) arbitrary features (from a given class) of a quantum state from some kind of \emph{universal data record} of moderate size.
 To illustrate this, suppose we wish for a protocol that allows for efficient estimation of a (finite) selection of observables from a continuous class - after our experiment is complete.
 On the surface this seems a monstrous request to make and one that can only begun to be fulfilled by a full state tomography.
 Ultimately, we shall see how this is done (for a class of bounded observables) with a cost that is completely dimension independent and requires a resource complexity that is $\log M$ for $M$ different features (a linear cost in exponentially many).
 The general protocol is illustrated in Figure \ref{binary_fig} and it reassembles the one defined in the introductory section with the difference being the possibility of re-using the same data (a universal record) to estimate on demand (a posteriori) a feature from some predefined (continuous) class of features.
 The protocol is described concretely in subsequent sections.